jezzarax/jezzarax.github.io/cv.md

 * Gradually introduced a number of technologies and development approaches to enable team's process and product scalability.
 That resulted in smaller development iterations and more reliable delivery of products.
 * I drove smooth migration of data products from an on-premise infrastructure into the cloud while keeping the services uninterrupted.
-* Developed an MLOps application framework which increased the team velocity by streamligning backlog.
+* Developed an MLOps application framework which increased the team velocity by streamlining backlog.

 __Flixbus__, Munich